Boozy, delicious cup of latte with Baileys Red Velvet Cupcake liquor. Add some fun to…

 After making the brownie batter, simply set aside about 1/3 of it.
 Pour the rest into prepared pan.

 Layer with cheesecake batter in alternate pattern before topping with the remaining brownie batter.

 - Unsalted Butter: We will melt the butter to mix with other ingredients for the brownie.
 I like Paysan Breton butter for daily bakes.

 - Unsweetened Cocoa Powder: Use a good quality one.
 I like the taste from Valrhona.

-- Red Yeast Powder: If you do not have red yeast powder, you can substitute this with additional cocoa powder.
-You may also use beetroot powder.
+- Red Yeast Powder: If you do not have red yeast powder, you can substitute this with additional cocoa powder and use red coloring.
+You may also use beetroot powder for the color.

 - Caster Sugar

 - Eggs: I used medium or large sized eggs (50-60g).

 - Vanilla Extract: If you do not have vanilla extract, you can leave it out, or use vanilla essence if you like.

 - Cream Cheese: I like the rich taste from Philadelphia‘s.